 These are the opinions of writers and not the opinions of 407apartments.com or any of our advertising partners.

-If you are looking for a new opportunity, Orlando offers one of the best areas in the country to move to in terms of affordability and opportunities.
-Not only is Orlando fast growing and full of unique industries, but Central Florida is #3 out of the 20 best US cities for finding a job in 2017 according to Business Insider.
+If you are looking for a new career opportunity, Orlando offers one of the best areas in the country to move to in terms of affordability and growing job market.
+Not only is Orlando fast growing and full of unique industries, but Orlando, in Central Florida, is #3 out of The 10 Best Cities for Jobs in 2019 according to US News and World Report.

 - A total of 13,323 jobs currently open within the 135 surveyed companies, with another 24,300 jobs predicted to open in the last three quarters of 2017